The Cyclopedia Talislanta: Contents

-There are full-color maps of sections of Talislanta which join together to create a full map of the continent.
+The supplement includes full-color area maps of Talislanta which join together to create a full continental map.

 Reception

 Stewart Wieck reviewed The Cyclopedia Talislanta for White Wolf #14, rating it 4 overall, and stated that "Ownership of this book is a necessity for gamers with campaigns set in Talislanta.
 Other gamers should take a look just to see what Talislanta offers."

 In the May 1989 edition of Dragon (Issue #145), Jim Bambra applauded the "excellent interior illustrations", and the wide range of new material.
 He concluded "GMs and players who already adventure in Talislanta or use it as a source of ideas will find plenty of interesting material within this books pages, as it adds more interesting detail and color to the setting."

 In the July-August 1989 edition of Space Gamer (Vol. II No. 1), Craig Sheeley commented that "The encyclopedia-style information is listed alphabetically, a minor drawback which spreads specific places in the same areas throughout this section.
 The section new character race types is brief and concise, as is the gamemaster section (which takes up two pages with new weapons, skills and information.)"